JianghaiSCU/R2RNet/README.md

 If you use our code and  dataset, please cite our paper.
 ## Pre-trained model
 You can download pre-trained models from：https://pan.baidu.com/s/1fYBAvzCuuzmaFmDDAlsCWA (code: wmr1), then put the pre-trained models into Decom, Denoise, Relight, respectively.
+The pre-trained VGG-16 model can be downloaded from:https://pan.baidu.com/s/1kf1uLjLaAMbfji0fPZKtEQ (code: wmrr).
 ## Testing Usage
 python predict.py
 ## Training Usage